AdobeDocs/experience-manager-64.en/help/sites/developing/using/spa-walkthrough.md

 * [AEM version 6.4 with service pack 2 or newer
   ](../../../release-notes/sp-release-notes.md)
 * [Install the sample We.Retail Journal app available on GitHub here.](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-journal)

+>[!CAUTION]
+>
+>This document uses the [We.Retail Journal app](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-journal) for demonstration purposes only.
+It should not be used for any project work.
+>
+>All SPA projects on AEM should be based on the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype).

 ### What is a SPA? {#what-is-a-spa}